Medical care of intestinal malrotation is directed toward stabilizing the patient.

 Dissection of the peritoneal bands causes damage to the appendiceal vessels.

-Use of a laparoscopic approach to the correction of malrotation is feasible (level III, level IV evidence) but long-term outcome data are lacking.
+Use of a laparoscopic approach to the correction of malrotation is feasible (level III, level IV evidence) but long-term outcome data is lacking.
 An open approach is thought to create adhesions, thereby reducing the risk of recurrent volvulus.
-Critics of the laparoscopic approach cite that laparoscopy is associated with minimal adhesion formation and thus may not afford the patient comparable long-term benefit.
+Critics of the laparoscopic approach cite that laparoscopy is associated with minimal adhesion formation and inadequate widening of the mesentery and thus may not afford the patient comparable long-term benefit.
+[37, 38, 39]

 Laparoscopy has been used to repair malrotation in clinically stable patients with or without signs of duodenal obstruction without midgut volvulus.